kubernetes/website/content/en/docs/tasks/administer-cluster/running-cloud-controller.md

 Keep in mind that setting up your cluster to use cloud controller manager will change your cluster behaviour in a few ways:

-* Components that specifying `--cloud-provider=external` will add a taint `node.cloudprovider.kubernetes.io/uninitialized` with an effect `NoSchedule` during initialization.
+* Components that specify `--cloud-provider=external` will add a taint `node.cloudprovider.kubernetes.io/uninitialized` with an effect `NoSchedule` during initialization.
 This marks the node as needing a second initialization from an external controller before it can be scheduled work.
 Note that in the